DocsSelf-hostDeploy & ConfigureDeploy with Docker

 System requirements

-Bitwarden unified deployment requires:
+Bitwarden lite requires:

-• At least 200 MB RAM
+• RAM: At least 200 MB

-• Storage 1GB
+• Storage: At least 1GB

-• Docker Engine 26+
+• Docker Engine: Version 26+

 Install Docker

-Install Docker on your machine before proceeding with installation.
+Bitwarden lite will run on your machine using a Docker container.
+Lite can be run with any Docker edition or plan, but you must install Docker on your machine before proceeding with installation.
 Refer to the following Docker documentation for help:

-Specify environment variables
+Required environment variables

+Environment variables can be specified by creating a settings.env file, which you can find an example of in our GitHub repository, or by using the --env flag if you're using the docker run method.
 At a minimum, set values for the variables that fall under the # Required Settings # section of the example .env file:

 Bash

-docker run -d --name bitwarden -v /$(pwd)/bwdata/:/etc/bitwarden -p 80:8080 --env-file settings.env bitwarden/self-host:beta
+docker run -d --name bitwarden -v /$(pwd)/bwdata/:/etc/bitwarden -p 80:8080 --env-file settings.env ghcr.io/bitwarden/lite

 Once you run the command, verify that the container is running and healthy with: